 Mr Chambers began the company with Pauline Brown, his secretary who 32 years later went on to become Chair of the business, along with three skilled tradesmen and a dog named Shep.

 From the very beginning, the philosophy of the company was set clearly towards practical skills and good relationships with clients, and this continues to this day.

 The business expanded from civil engineering, primarily for water companies and industrial customers, to building and large construction projects over the years, especially in the food manufacturing and retailing sectors, as well as education and social housing.

-Today, Lindum directly employs over 600 people at any one time, has a turnover in excess of £100m, with main offices in Lincoln, Peterborough and York.
+Today, Lindum directly employs around 600 people and has offices in Lincoln, Peterborough and York.

-Its success is demonstrated in its growing repeat business and its transparent approach to its client relations.
-Profitability is reinvested in the company, so that the balance sheet is strong and better able to withstand fluctuations in the market, which means that our trading partners can have that added security in their dealings with us.
+Our success is demonstrated in our growing repeat business and our transparent approach to client relationships.
+We aim to make a fair profit, which is reinvested in the company, so that the balance sheet is strong and better able to withstand fluctuations in the market, which means that our clients and trading partners can have that added security in their dealings with us.